elliotchance/vsql/README.md

 vsql
 ====

-vsql is an single-file SQL database written in pure [V](https://vlang.io) with no dependencies.
+vsql is a single-file SQL database written in pure [V](https://vlang.io) with no dependencies.

 - [Installation](#installation)